By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 • If you’re a foodie, SILOM and CHINATOWN are home to some of the best but affordable food spots in the city.
 Silom is the business district with the Lumphini Park, Bangkok’s largest green space, at its center, ensuring a balance between quiet and chaos.
 The BANGLAMPHU area (near the Democracy Monument and Khao San Road) also has a great selection of Michelin-listed pocket-friendly restaurants.

 All these areas are conveniently located because there are BTS/MRT stations nearby.
 Well, almost.
-The only exception is KHAO SAN / BANGLAMPHU, which is a 30-minute walk away from the nearest BTS Station (Sam Yot).
+The only exception is KHAO SAN / BANGLAMPHU, which is a 30-minute walk away from the nearest MRT Station (Sam Yot).
 But Khao San is close to a pier, where you can board a boat to get to key attractions along Chao Phraya River.
 Other than that, tuktuk and taxi are the main transportation options to and from Khao San.
 That said, I can still recommend staying there, especially if you wish to have a taste of Bangkok’s backpacking culture.

 If you prefer to stay somewhere easily accessible, the SILOM and SIAM areas are my top recommendations.
 Both have a number of BTS/MRT stations and offer a little bit of every thing that the other districts have to offer — good food, shopping, and nightlife.